M.05.03 Observing and managing at-risk prisoners

 2. at intervals no longer than 15 minutes until a plan is developed.

-2. Prisoners with a management plan must be observed:
+2. Prisoners with an at-risk management and care plan must be observed:

 1. by way of physical sightings (not by camera, unless being escorted in a single cell vehicle with CCTV fitted in the cells – refer [M.04.01.Res.04 Instructions for using single cell escort vehicle])

-2. at intervals no longer than those specified in the management plan.
+2. at intervals no longer than those specified in the at-risk management and care plan.

-2. refer recorded behavioural patterns to appropriate support personnel.
+2. refer recorded behavioural patterns to appropriate support personnel at the daily Multi-Disciplinary Team meeting.

-4. Observation sheets for the 24 hour period of the previous day are to be reviewed and signed by a PCO within each 24 hour period and then filed in the prisoner’s at-risk file.
+4. Observation sheets for the 24 hour period of the previous day are to be reviewed and signed by a PCO within each 24 hour period and then uploaded into IOMS.

-1. Prisoners who have been assessed as being at risk must have an at-risk management plan ([M.05.03 Form.02 At risk management plan]).
-The management plans must:
+1. Prisoners who have been assessed as being at risk must have an at-risk management and care plan ([M.05.03 Form.02 At-risk management and care plan]).
+The plans must:

 1. reflect their at-risk assessment

-2. be developed in consultation with appropriate support personnel, including input from health services , i.e. health centre manager or delegate and medical staff, cultural advisers relevant internal and external parties including whānau.
+2. be developed in consultation with appropriate support personnel, including input from health services , i.e. health centre manager or delegate and health / mental health staff, cultural advisers, and relevant internal and external parties including whānau.

-Watch PointThe at-risk management plan must be completed within 24 hours of the prisoner’s assessment and following the general manager custodial or their delegate consulting with and receiving advice from the health centre manager or their delegate, confirming the at-risk status of the prisoner.
+Watch PointPart one the at-risk management and care plan must be completed within 24 hours of the prisoner’s assessment and following the general manager custodial or their delegate consulting with and receiving advice from the health centre manager or their delegate, confirming the at-risk status of the prisoner.

-2. The prisoner at-risk management plans must include:
+2. The prisoner's at-risk management and care plans must include:

-1. details of any restrictions on or denial of the opportunity of the prisoner to associate with other prisoners per a segregation direction made under [section 61CA of the Corrections Act 2004] by the general manager custodial
+1. details of any restrictions on or denial of the opportunity of the prisoner to associate with other prisoners per a direction made under [section 61CA of the Corrections Act 2004] by the general manager custodial or delegate.

 2. type of risk and reason for at-risk status